JM-Lazaro/hiring-engineers/answers.md

 d.
 Click on Generate Password for convenience.
 This will update the command lines with the same password for your convenience.

 e.
-Copy the commands and execute in the vagrant terminal where you have installed the MySQL:
+Copy the commands and execute in the vagrant terminal where you have installed the MySQL:<br />
-	sudo mysql -e "CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'AfpJBxoAbcwKQGY3V5zs7Vfj';" 	sudo mysql -e "GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;"
+sudo mysql -e "CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'AfpJBxoAbcwKQGY3V5zs7Vfj';"<br />
+sudo mysql -e "GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;"<br />
-	sudo mysql -e "GRANT PROCESS ON *.* TO 'datadog'@'localhost';" 	sudo mysql -e "GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';"
+sudo mysql -e "GRANT PROCESS ON *.* TO 'datadog'@'localhost';"<br />
+sudo mysql -e "GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';"<br />

 *** You may encounter the error “ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: NO)”, when you do, append the command lines with –u root –p.
-You will be prompted with the root password.
+You will be prompted with the root password.<br />
-	Ex. sudo mysql -e "CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'AfpJBxoAbcwKQGY3V5zs7Vfj';" –u root –p
+Ex. sudo mysql -e "CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'AfpJBxoAbcwKQGY3V5zs7Vfj';" –u root –p
 f.
 Verify the changes using the commands from the UI:

 			Result: